ScottCalcalas/XZDBfunction/README.md

 | ![Shiny UI Overview](man/figures/xzdbGraph_Explain.png) | ![Shiny UI FirstPage](man/figures/FirstPage.png) |

-Please go to reference page to check the list of analysis functions for statistical and biological analysis in this package.
+Please go to "Reference" page to check the list of analysis functions for statistical and biological analysis in this package.

 ## Quick Tour
 (*Contains setup code for R, launching the web browser directly with an example dataset*)